 He is a founder-member of the London Handel Players who perform regularly at Wigmore Hall and throughout Europe and North America and who made their debut at Carnegie Hall in 2014.
 He also leads the Revolutionary Drawing Room, an ensemble which specialises in performing Classical and Romantic repertoire on period instruments.
 A recording of quartets by Haydn, Mozart, Vanhal and Dittersdorf, 'A Viennese Quartet Party', was released by RDR to coincide with their 25th anniversary in 2015.
 Recent other releases include Mozart's Clarinet Quintet with Colin Lawson on Clarinet Classics and Geminiani's complete Op.1 sonatas (SOMM) by LHP in 2012.
 He has taken part in numerous other recordings and his world premiere complete recordings of Leclair’s first two books of violin sonatas, which were released in 2009 and 2013, have been widely acclaimed.

-He works annually with the Southbank Sinfonia, is Professor of Baroque Violin at the Royal College of Music, gives masterclasses in Europe and North America and teaches on the Aestas Musica International Summer School of Baroque Music and Dance in Croatia.
+He works annually with the Southbank Sinfonia, is Professor of Baroque Violin at the Royal College of Music, gives masterclasses in Europe and North America and teaches on a number of summer courses including the Pro Corda Conservatoire Baroque Summer Course in the UK.

 He has conducted the major choral works of Bach as well as Handel's Israel in Egypt at St. George's, Hanover Square and La Resurrezione at Wigmore Hall and directed ensembles such as the Croatian Baroque Ensemble in Zagreb and the London Mozart Players.

-Plans for the 16/17 season include conducting and directing the London Handel Orchestra in Mozart’s C minor Mass and D major Violin Concerto and Bach’s St. John Passion as well as performing and recording some of Handel's Chandos works, the making of a baroque dance video with the London Handel Players and a return with them to Wigmore Hall as well as the beginning of a complete Beethoven quartet cycle at St. John’s, Smith Square with the Revolutionary Drawing Room.
-He will also make his debut with the Malta Philharmonic Orchestra in November 2016 in a programme of Handel and Mozart.
+Plans for the 17/18 season include conducting and directing the London Handel Orchestra in Bach’s Christmas Oratorio and B Minor Mass and Handel's Esther and Chandos Anthems in London and Germany, the making of a baroque dance video with the London Handel Players and a return with them to the Göttingen Handel Festival and Ottawa's 'Music and Beyond' Festival as well as the continuation of a complete Beethoven quartet cycle at St. John’s, Smith Square with the Revolutionary Drawing Room.

 “How does a critic begin to describe the most perfectly performed musical experience in many years?
 By listing, of course, in a roll of honour, those who created it, beginning with the masterly Adrian Butterfield, whose sure direction (from the violin) and complete immersion in the idiom was undoubtedly responsible for the exceptional quality of the performance.”